Liberator Building Society: The Failure

-Eventually the inflow of new money became insufficient to pay depositors and Balfour started to borrow money on the strength of its first and second mortgages, reportedly as high as 17% and 22%.
-During 1892 rumours about the Liberator increased and questions were being asked which in turn led to heavy withdrawals from the society and two allied companies – London & General Bank and House and Land Investment Trust.
-On 2 September 1892, Balfour’s London & General Bank suspended payment.
-Immediately, the Liberator was unable meet withdrawals and depositors were told that they could only be paid in rotation.
-The directors called a preliminary meeting of the largest shareholders and depositors “to discuss a scheme whereby the assets of the society will be preserved for its shareholders and depositors”.
+Eventually the inflow of new money became insufficient to pay depositors, and Balfour started to borrow money on the strength of its first and second mortgages.
+During 1892 rumours about the Liberator increased, and questions were being asked, which in turn led to heavy withdrawals from the society and two allied companies: London & General Bank and House and Land Investment Trust.
+On 2 September 1892, Balfour's London & General Bank suspended payment.
+Immediately, the Liberator was unable meet withdrawals, and depositors were told that they could only be paid in rotation.
+The directors called a preliminary meeting of the largest shareholders and depositors "to discuss a scheme whereby the assets of the society will be preserved for its shareholders and depositors".
 The directors stood by the asset valuations and claimed the society was still solvent and asked for time to effect a reconstruction.
-The shareholders duly held their own meeting to propose an alternative scheme of reconstruction, while recognising that the run on deposits made it difficult to provide funds necessary to complete the associate companies’ buildings.
+The shareholders duly held their own meeting to propose an alternative scheme of reconstruction, while recognising that the run on deposits made it difficult to provide funds necessary to complete the associate companies' buildings.

-No agreement on refinancing could be reached and on 4 October the Liberator was the subject of a compulsory winding up order.
-Traditional house mortgages were now less than 2% of the Liberator’s mortgage assets; 93% were second or third mortgages with three Balfour companies, all of which went into liquidation.
-Nearly one million pounds of unpaid interest by the Balfour companies was capitalised in the Liberator accounts.
-The total loss to the Liberator and its associated companies was more than £8m.
-The collapse led to the Building Societies Act 1874, which required tighter restriction on lending and greater disclosure.
+No agreement on refinancing could be reached, and on 4 October the Liberator was the subject of a compulsory winding up order.

 Hobbs and other building associates were charged the following year.
-Balfour fled to the Argentine but was brought back in dramatic fashion in 1895 and sentenced to 14 years.
+Balfour fled to the Argentine, but was brought back in dramatic fashion in 1895 and sentenced to 14 years.